Above photo: June solstice sunset in the nation of Oman, on the Arabian Peninsula, from our friend Priya Kumar. Thank you, Priya!

-Why does the sun set so slowly around the solstice?
-At the June (or December) solstice, the sun rises and sets farthest north (or south) of due east and due west.
-The farther the sun sets from due west along the horizon, the shallower the angle of the setting sun.
+Now consider that the farther the sun sets from due west along the horizon, the shallower the angle of the setting sun.
 That means a longer duration for sunset at the solstices.

 Meanwhile, at an equinox, the sun rises due east and sets due west.
 That means – on the day of an equinox – the setting sun hits the horizon at its steepest possible angle.

-The sunset duration varies by latitude, but let’s just consider one latitude, 40o North, the latitude Denver or Philadelphia in the United States, or Beijing in China.
-At that latitude, on the day of equinox, the sun sets in about 2 and 3/4 minutes.
+The sunset duration varies by latitude, but let’s just consider one latitude, 40 degrees north, the latitude of Denver or Philadelphia in the United States, or Beijing in China.
+At that latitude, on the day of a solstice, the sun sets in about 3 1/4 minutes.

-On the other hand, at 40o latitude, the solstice sun sets in roughly 3 and 1/4 minutes.
+On the other hand, at 40 degrees north latitude, the equinox sun sets in roughly 2 3/4 minutes.

 At more northerly temperate latitudes, the sunset duration is greater; and at latitudes closer to the equator, the sunset duration is less.
 Near the Arctic Circle (65 degrees north latitude), the duration of a solstice sunset lasts about 15 minutes.
 At the equator (0 degrees latitude), the solstice sun takes a little over 2 1/4 minutes to set.

 Regardless of latitude, however, the duration of sunset is always longest at or near the solstices.